Psychedelic music: Funk, soul, and hip hop

 Psychedelic rap is a microgenre which fuses hip hop music with psychedelia.
 Pioneers included New York's Native Tongues collective, headlined by De La Soul, Jungle Brothers and A Tribe Called Quest, and Shock G. Though the "trip" in trip hop was more linked to dub music than psychedelia, the genre combined psychedelic rock with hip hop.

 Cloud rap

 Cloud rap is a subgenre of rap that has several sonic characteristics of trap music and is known for its hazy, dreamlike and relaxed production style.
 Rapper Lil B and producer Clams Casino have been identified as the early pioneers of the style.
 The term "cloud rap" is derived from its internet origins and ethereal style.

-HexD

-HexD is an internet rap microgenre that emerged in the late 2010s to early 2020s, characterized by heavy use of bitcrushing mixed with sped-up and pitched-up vocals, resulting in a distorted, digital, hazy and psychedelic sound.
-The term was coined by Hexcastcrew member Stacy Minajj, who released the DJ mix Rare RCB hexD.mp3 in late 2019, which samples and remixes songs from the influential online rap collective Reptilian Club Boyz.

 Electronic

 House, techno, and trance

 The rave scene emphasized house, acid house and techno.
 The rave genre "hardcore" first appeared amongst the UK acid movement during the late 1980s at warehouse parties and other underground venues, as well as on UK pirate radio stations.
 The genre would develop into oldschool hardcore, which led to newer forms of rave music such as drum and bass and 2-step, as well as other hardcore techno genres, such as gabber, hardstyle and happy hardcore.
 In the late 1980s, rave culture began to filter through from English expatriates and disc jockeys who would visit Continental Europe.
 American raves began in the 1990s in New York City.